sbuerk/typo3-base-image/README.md

 ## Description

-This repository provides the build defintion for base images to bundle TYPO3 projects containing webserver and php-fpm in one image highly customizable with environment variables for the majority of basic setups keeping the posibility to make advanced customatition in further build steps by replaceing additional configuration files.
+This repository provides the build definition for base images to bundle TYPO3 projects containing webserver and php-fpm in one image highly customizable with environment variables for the majority of basic setups keeping the possibility to make advanced customization in further build steps by replacing additional configuration files.

 ## Image variants: